grafana/loki/docs/sources/get-started/labels/bp-labels.md

 Try to keep values bounded to as small a set as possible.
 We don't have perfect guidance as to what Loki can handle, but think single digits, or maybe 10’s of values for a dynamic label.
 This is less critical for static labels.
 For example, if you have 1,000 hosts in your environment it's going to be just fine to have a host label with 1,000 values.

 As a general rule, you should try to keep any single tenant in Loki to less than **100,000 active streams**, and less than a million streams in a 24-hour period.
 These values are for HUGE tenants, sending more than **10 TB** a day.
-If your tenant is 10x smaller, you should have at least 10x less labels.
+If your tenant is 10x smaller, you should have at least 10x fewer labels.

 ## Be aware of dynamic labels applied by clients